-Certificates of deposit and money market funds are valued at historical cost which approximates fair value.
-Equity and fixed income mutual funds and equities are valued at quoted market prices from active markets.
-The limited investment partnership, fixed income commingled funds, equity commingled funds, and private equity collective investment fund are valued at estimated fair value based on meaningful third-party transactions and/or comparable public market valuations which represent the net asset value of shares held by the Organization at year-end.
+Money market funds are valued at historical cost which approximates fair value.
+Mutual funds and equities are valued at quoted market prices from active markets.
+The limited investment partnership, fixed income commingled funds, equity commingled funds, and private equity collective investment funds are valued at estimated fair value based on meaningful third-party transactions and/or comparable public market valuations which represent the net asset value of shares held by the Organization at year-end.
 Split-interest agreements are valued using the estimated fair market value of the underlying financial instruments in the agreements and then discounting this value for the time restrictions embedded in the agreements.
+Charitable gift annuities are valued using the actuarial present value of amounts due under annuity agreements using inputs payable over various periods, generally the life of the donor.
 An investment may be carried at cost if deemed the most appropriate estimate of fair value.